Statute of Frauds

 Seek Legal Guidance

 In conclusion, the Statute of Frauds in Arizona is a fundamental legal doctrine that underscores the importance of written agreements in real property transactions.
-If you need assistance with your water well then contact the Dunaway Law Group at 480-702-1608 or message us HERE.
+If you need assistance with a real property transaction or dispute then contact the Dunaway Law Group at 480-702-1608 or message us HERE.

 * These blog posts are not intended, nor shall they be deemed to render legal advice.
 Reading these blog post does not create an attorney-client relationship, nor shall it impose an obligation on the part of the law firm to respond to further inquiry.
 The Dunaway Law Group limits its practice to the states of Arizona and New York.